Entropy contraction of the Gibbs sampler under log-concavity: Metropolis-within-Gibbs and general coordinate-wise kernels

 \item[(b)] Assume $\bar{P}_m^{x_{-m}}$ are $\pi(\cdot|x_{-m})$-reversible kernels such that: for some $\beta > 0$, there holds $\gap(\bar{P}_m^{x_{-m}})\geq \beta$ for all $m=1,\dots,M$ and $x_{-m} \in \sX_{-m}$.
 Then

-\end{enumerate} \end{theo} \begin{proof} Consider first part (a), and let $\mu\in\mathcal{P}(\R^d)$.
+\end{enumerate} \end{theorem} \begin{proof} Consider first part (a), and let $\mu\in\mathcal{P}(\R^d)$.
 By the convexity of KL and the chain rule in \eqref{eq:KL_chain_rule}, combined with the fact that $(\mu \bar{P}_m)_{-m}=\mu_{-m}$ (since $\bar{P}_m$ moves only the $m$-th coordinate), we have

 By \eqref{eq:KL_contr_cond_updates} applied to $\nu=\mu(\cdot|x_{-m})$, and using then the formulation~\eqref{eq:functional_main_alternative} of our main result,

 which is our conclusion.

 We now turn to part (b).
 The reversibility of $\bar{P}_m^{x_{-m}}$ implies the one of $P^\mathrm{MwG}$, so that we can apply the spectral gap definition in \eqref{eq:gap}.
 For $f \in L^2(\pi)$, by definition we have